-How to Translate Tweets and X Replies in Real Time
+How to Translate Tweets on X (Twitter) in Real Time - 2026 Guide

 Twitter (now X) is one of the most international platforms on the internet.
 Breaking news in Japanese.
 Football commentary in Spanish.
 Tech threads in Portuguese.
 Political discourse in Arabic.
 But unless you speak the language, those tweets are invisible to you.
 Here's how to translate tweets and replies in real time, without leaving your feed.